cfengine/documentation/getting-started/installation/installation-enterprise-free.markdown

 * To install this version of CFEngine Enterprise, your machine must be running a recent version of Linux.
 This installation script has been tested on RHEL 5 and 6, SLES 11, CentOS 5 and 6, and Debian 6 and 7.
 * You need a minimum of 2 GB of available memory and a modern 64 bit processor.
+* Plan for approximately 100MB of disk space per host.
+Due to MongoDB's pre-allocation strategy, always provide an extra 2G to 4G of disk space if you plan to bootstrap more hosts later.
 * You need a least two VMs/servers, one for the Policy Server and one for a Host (client).
 They must be on the same network.

 ## Installation Overview